albertc9/RAVEL/README.md

 general rate-aware FPGA inference generator.
 Plans for higher versions are tentative.

+Higher versions will focus primarily on expanding functionality and model support.
+At present, Nocturne 2.0 is expected to bring the target model into its highest practical throughput range.
+Further versions may still achieve higher throughput, but the remaining headroom is expected to be quite limited.

 - **Aria 1.x** Continue improving the current P2 pair-parallel wide-stream profile, deterministic project lifecycle, verification, and tool compatibility.
   Aria remains a fixed specialization flow without design-space exploration.
-For this version, RAVEL's goal is simply to design an efficient converter for the trigger system in high-energy neutrino experiments, e.g., ARIANNA, RNO-G, and IceCube-Gen2.
+For this version, RAVEL's goal is simply to design an efficient converter for models currently in use or planned for use for high-energy neutrino experiments, e.g., ARIANNA, RNO-G, and IceCube-Gen2.
 - **Nocturne 2.x** Support P2, P4, and P8 temporal packing,
   together with balanced layer-level parallelism.